 Kent Campus opened in 1979 at 3939 Roosevelt Boulevard at Park Street.
 Formerly called Cumberland Campus, Kent Campus was renamed to honor Fred H. Kent, a prominent Jacksonville attorney who was the first chairman of the Board of Trustees at FCCJ.
-The campus was originally composed of nearly 100 World War II duplex housing units.
+The campus was originally comprised of nearly 100 World War II duplex housing units.

-In addition to academic programs in the arts and sciences, Kent Campus has a number of special emphasis areas: real estate, banking, marketing, insurance, transportation and other business-related programs.
-The FCCJ consumer and human services department includes 12 well-equipped labs in areas such as food preparation, interior design, clothing construction, fashion merchandising and more.
-A large cosmetology lab open to the public is located at Kent.
+In addition to academic programs in the arts and sciences, Kent Campus has a number of special emphasis areas: real estate, banking, marketing, insurance, transportation and other business-related programs, legal assisting and aviation administration.
+The FCCJ department of consumer and human services includes 12 well-equipped labs in areas such as food preparation, interior design, clothing construction and fashion merchandising.
+A large cosmetology lab, which is open to the public, is located at Kent.

-The Kent Campus gallery exhibits work by local, regional and national artists and craftsmen and is open to the public.
+The Kent Campus Gallery exhibits work by local, regional and national artists and craftsmen and is open to the public.